Menopause, Pelvic Pain and Your Pelvic Floor

 Pelvic floor physical therapists treat the muscles and tissue in the pelvic region, which affect bowel, bladder, and sexual health.

-We also specialize in treating folks experiencing the symptoms of perimenopause or menopause by:
+We also specialize in treating folks experiencing perimenopause or menopause symptoms by:

 Working with a pelvic floor physical therapist can be extremely beneficial in alleviating symptoms.